 If you sleep outside the normal way, camping in a tent, people will understand at a glance what you’re doing.
 They might wrinkle their noses if they’re not into the outdoors thing, they might not be happy about it if you’re trespassing, but they’ll get what you’re doing, instantly.

 Bivvy bagging is still novel enough that most people will not understand what the hell you’re doing.

 They might wander over to check if you’re alive or not.
 They might ring the police.
 They will probably assume you’re unhinged.
 This is the reality for most people you’ll meet as you go merrily bivvy bagging into the world.

 And quite understandably, you want to avoid all that – so you hide.

 Hiding is a perfectly natural thing to do in these circumstances.
 Bivvy bagging and hiding complement each other perfectly, like chips and vinegar, Sherlock and Watson, or rain and misery.

 When you find your spot for the night, you perform a kind of rudimentary viewshed analysis, which is a thing archaeologists do when they try to work out what ancient people could see when they stood in a particular spot.
 You’re trying to work out if you can be seen, particularly when the sun comes up, but also in the headlights of passing cars, or if the sky is clear and the moon is alarmingly full that night.

-So if you’re freaked out at the thought of sleeping entirely in the open, ready to be tripped over by someone walking their dog the next morning, and you’re feeling like that’s a sign you’re not cut out for the bivvy bagging life?
+So if you’re freaked out at the thought of preparing to sleep outside, sleeping entirely in the open, ready to be tripped over by someone walking their dog the next morning, and you’re feeling like that’s a sign you’re not cut out for the bivvy bagging life?